Setup AWS Route53 Private Hosted Zone - Beginners Guide

 curl <HOST_NAME>

-Once the VPN connection is established, we can access the private Nginx server from our local machine by using its private IP as like we did in the public cluster.
+Once the VPN connection is established, we can access the private Nginx server from our local machine by using its private IP as like we did in the public server.

 Here, you can see that the DNS resolution is not happening.
 This is because the local system is not part of the AWS VPC and doesn't have DNS server details.